Scrum Product Backlog - the ultimate simplistic guide

 Bugs and new features describe something different that a user wants.
 Because there is no real difference between the two, bugs are also part of the Scrum product backlog.

-Technical work and knowledge acquisition activities also belong on the agile backlog.
-An example of technical work would be an instruction like: “Upgrade all developers’ workstations to Windows 7″.
+Technical work and knowledge acquisition activities also belong to the agile backlog.
+An example of technical work would be an instruction like: “Upgrade all developers' workstations to Windows 7".

 Working with the Backlog

-Scrum Product Backlogs are an ongoing process that comprise of the following steps:
+Scrum Product Backlogs is an ongoing process that comprises the following steps:

-- Add and describe new items to they the list as they are discovered
+- Add and describe new items to the list as they are discovered

 - Change or remove existing items as appropriate.